bbauska/W3Cx-4of5-thru-May-2024/README.md

 other images to the drop zone.
 Each time, thumbnails were displayed.
 Both methods (file selector or drag and drop) produced the same result.

-<h4>Idea: reuse the same code for reading image files and displaying thumbnails
+<h4>Idea: reuse the same code for reading image files and displaying thumbnails</h4>

-If you look (again) at [the very first example that displayed thumbnails, without drag and drop)](https://codepen.io/w3devcampus/pen/ZbExbM), you will notice that the event handler we used to track the selected files using &lt;input type="file"/> looks like this:
+If you look (again) at [the very first example that displayed thumbnails, without drag and drop)](https://codepen.io/w3devcampus/pen/ZbExbM), you will notice that the event handler we used to track the selected files using &lt;input type="file"/&gt; looks like this:

 <details>
   <summary>Source code!</summary>